Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 yesham (whose) manah (mind) samye (in evenness) sthitam (fixed) iha (in this world) eva (verily) taihi (by them) sargah (existence) jitah (is conquered) hi (indeed) brahma (Brahman) samam (even) nirdosham (without imperfection) tasmat (therefore) te (they) brahmani (in Brahman) sthitah (are established)
 Relative existence has been conquered by them, even in this world, whose mind rests in evenness, since Brahman is even and is without imperfection; therefore they indeed rest in Brahma.

+###### Spiritual commentary:

-Spiritual commentary : He who is poised in equilibrium enjoys happiness in this very world.
+ He who is poised in equilibrium enjoys happiness in this very world.
 He has become one with the Brahma.
 He finds no fault in anybody and is equal to everybody.
 He is ever established Brahma.
 Sparshan kritva bahir bahyan chakshuh chaivantare bhruvoh Pranapanau samau kritva nasabhyantara charinau
  12 (5/27)